nathaneastwood/fablore/src/main-story/16-rosetta/secret-of-the-aetherscribes.md

 It lunged for her.
 Her well-honed reflexes reacting faster than fear, Aurora ran up along its outstretched arm, wrapped herself around its craggy shoulders, and plunged her blade into its neck joint.
 Surely that would do it!

 Or not.
 The golem reared back with an ear-splitting screech.
 Aurora had two choices: throw herself off or let the angry creature do it for her.
 She chose the former, barely evading its grasp at the cost of an unfortunate meeting between her skull and the ground.
 Her vision cleared just in time to roll away from the golem's rain of blows.
-She scrambled to her feet; reached for her sword—
+She scrambled to her feet; reached for her sword-

-—but it was still lodged in the golem's neck.
+-but it was still lodged in the golem's neck.
 She could work with that.
 Aurora looked up at the sky and silently willed the lightning to strike twice.

 "Come on, you can do better than that!" she taunted her foe.